-PICOTS Element Inclusion Criteria Exclusion Criteria Population All KQs: Adults or adolescents (including pregnant or breastfeeding women) with noncancer chronic (>12 weeks or pain persisting past the time for normal tissue healing) or subacute pain (pain lasting 4 weeks to 3 months).
+PICOTS Element Inclusion Criteria Exclusion Criteria Population All KQs: Adults (including pregnant or breastfeeding women) 18 years and older with chronic pain (>12 weeks or pain persisting past the time for normal tissue healing).
 See categorization of specifically included pain populations below.
-All KQs: Children; adults with acute pain; patients at end of life or in palliative care (e.g., with late stage cancer-related pain) Interventions KQs 1 and 2: Cannabinoids (including synthetics) using different delivery mechanisms such as oral, buccal, inhalational, topical, or other administration routes KQs 3 and 4: Kratom or other plant-based substances; co-use of kratom or other plant-based substances and opioids All KQs: Co-use of other drugs for pain All KQs: Non-plant-based interventions, capsaicin, herbal supplements Comparators All KQs: Any comparator, or usual care All KQs: No comparison

-PICOTS Element Inclusion Criteria Exclusion Criteria Outcomes All KQs: Primary efficacy outcomes (i.e., pain, general function [e.g., Short-Form 36 Physical Functioning Scale] or pain-related [e.g., Oswestry Disability Index or Roland-Morris Disability Questionnaire, for low back pain] or disability, including pain interference ^a); harms and adverse effects (e.g., dizziness, nausea, sedation, development of cannabis use disorder, serious adverse events as defined by study); secondary outcomes (i.e., psychological distress including depression and anxiety, quality of life, opioid use, sleep quality, sleep disturbance, healthcare utilization) All KQs: Other outcomes Time of followup All KQs: short term (4 weeks to <6 months), intermediate term (6 to <12 months), long term (≥1 year) All KQs: studies with <1-month (4 weeks) of treatment or followup after treatment Setting All KQs: Any nonhospital setting or setting of self-directed care All KQs: Hospital care, hospice care, emergency department care Study design All KQs: RCTs; observational studies with a concurrent control group for harms, and to fill gaps in the evidence for benefits All KQs: Other study designs
+All KQs: Children and adolescents <18 years old; adults with acute or subacute pain; patients at end of life or in palliative care (e.g., with late stage cancer-related pain) Interventions KQs 1 and 2: Cannabinoids (including synthetics) using different delivery mechanisms such as oral, buccal, inhalational, topical, or other administration routes KQs 3 and 4: Kratom or other plant-based substances; co-use of kratom or other plant-based substances and opioids All KQs: Co-use of other drugs for pain All KQs: Non-plant-based interventions, capsaicin, herbal supplements Comparators All KQs: Any comparator or usual care All KQs: No comparison Outcomes All KQs: Primary efficacy outcomes (i.e., pain, function, disability, pain interference); harms and adverse effects (e.g., dizziness, nausea, sedation, development of cannabis use disorder); secondary outcomes (i.e., psychological distress including depression and anxiety, quality of life, opioid use, sleep quality, sleep disturbance, health care utilization) All KQs: Other outcomes Time of followup All KQs: short term (4 weeks to <6 months), intermediate term (6 to <12 months), long term (≥1 year) All KQs: studies with <1-month (4 weeks) of treatment or followup after treatment Setting All KQs: Any nonhospital setting or setting of self-directed care All KQs: Hospital care, hospice care, emergency department care Study design All KQs: RCTs; observational studies with a concurrent control group for harms, and to fill gaps in the evidence for benefits All KQs: Other study designs